lemlac/mulem/docs/reference.md

 Adding a parameter before the double colon (`::`) turns it into a generic.
 Parameters are put in square brackets `[]` to distinguish them from regular functions which use parentheses `()`.
 The result is treated like a constant for run-time code.
 The parameters in `[]` can be inferred if it returns a function or type.
 In other words, `meta(_)` is equal to `meta[_](_)`.

+The syntax `[]` was chosen so that generic type inference will take precedence. `meta(a, b)` means to *call the instantiated function that `meta` returns with inferred types* whereas `meta[a, b]` means to *call the abstract function `meta` with these exact values.* This also makes it easy to distinguish actual function calls from macros/inlining.
+This removes the need for the more conventional arrow bracket `<>` syntax, which can get confusing.
+For example, in `f( g < a, b > ( c ) )`, is `g` a generic function or is that comparing two values and passing the results to `f`?
+The square bracket syntax removes this ambiguity, `f( g [ a, b ] ( c ) )`.
+This makes it semantically clear that you're doing a compile-time function call followed by a run-time function call.

 ```mulem
 -- Note that this is not the actual definition for a question type `T?`.
 This is just a user-defined enum that uses the same pattern.
 Option[T] ::